Aravind1025/ISEC6000Assignment1Task1/README.md

   <h2>Saleor</h2>
 </div>

-<pre><p>Saleor is an open-source e-commerce platform built using Django, GraphQL, and React.
+<pre>Saleor is an open-source e-commerce platform built using Django, GraphQL, and React.
 It is intended to give developers with a flexible and customizable foundation for building online storefronts and e-commerce apps.
-Saleor is available on GitHub, where you can contribute to its development.</p></pre>
+Saleor is available on GitHub, where you can contribute to its development.</pre>

 <div>
   <h2>How to Create a Kubernetes Cluster on GKE</h2>